How to support your child with spelling

 What about the really tricky words?

-When we teach 'tricky' words (we call them 'camera words' because you have to take a picture with your eyes and try to remember them) we ask children to identify the part of the word that is tricky.
+When we teach 'tricky' words (we call them 'camera words' because you have to take a picture with your eyes and try to remember them), we ask children to identify the part of the word that is tricky.
 This helps them remember what's unusual about them.
 From time to time, when a word is particularly challenging, we might make up a mnemonic (a little poem to help remember the word).
 The children sometimes make up their own.
 Here are some examples below:

 Year 1 and 2

 Below is a list of the sounds and spelling rules that children are expected to know and use in their writing by the end of each year group.
-The suggested words to practise are in the right hand column.
-Use the scroll function key on the right hand side to go through the document and to find the Year 1 information.
+The suggested words to practise are in the right-hand column.
+Use the scroll function key on the right-hand side to go through the document and to find the Year 1 information.

-The expectation in Reception is that by the end of the year children should able to read and write the following words.
+The expectation in Reception is that by the end of the year children should be able to read and write the following words.
 Scroll down for Phases 2 to 4.